Coochiemudlo Island (Goochie Mudlo) | Coochiemudlo Island | Redland City Council

 Coochiemudlo Island (Goochie Mudlo)

-Affectionately known as Coochie, this small sub-tropical island with an emerald fringe of lush bushland is just a short passenger ferry or vehicle ferry ride from Victoria Point.
+Affectionately known as Coochie, this small sub-tropical island with an Emerald Fringe of lush bushland is just a short passenger ferry or vehicle ferry ride from Victoria Point.
 The island is only 5sq km, so there is no need for visitors to take a car – just pack a picnic and go for a walk.
 This predominantly residential island also boasts significant natural areas and wildlife.

 Coochiemudlo's peaceful atmosphere and stunning views have inspired many artists and a range of arts and crafts are on offer at the regular Coochie Markets.